Menu

 How often should I perform a home energy audit?

-Perform a comprehensive DIY audit annually, with mini-audits seasonally.
+Perform a complete DIY audit annually, with mini-audits seasonally.
 Professional audits every 3-5 years or after major home modifications provide the most value.

 What’s the most cost-effective improvement for North Texas homes?